 With today’s modern technology, your dentist can give you a healthier smile that can last a lifetime.
-Dr. Dokhanchi’s team will create a customized treatment plan in order to provide you with the smile you always wanted.
+Your team will create a customized treatment plan in order to provide you with the smile you always wanted.
 It is a top priority to relieve any worries that you might have related to your endodontic procedure.
-Your dentist will ensure to make you feel as comfortable as possible.
+Your dentist will ensure that you feel as comfortable as possible.

 Endodontic therapy is fundamental when the soft tissue inside the root canal becomes inflamed or infected.
 Advances in endodontic treatment have improved our success at preserving and maintaining healthy teeth.

-Symptoms for needing an endodontic procedure include adjacent gums, tooth discoloration or swelling and tenderness of the tooth.
-In addition, the following are some common reasons for needing root canal treatment.
+Symptoms of needing an endodontic procedure include severe pain while chewing, sensitivity to hot or cold temperatures, and swollen, tender or discolored gums.
+In addition, the following are some common reasons for needing root canal treatment:

-Abscess: An abscess forms when the pulp of the tooth dies and a pus pocket forms around the end of the root.
+Abscess: An abscess forms when bacteria enter the pulp and a pus pocket forms around the end of the root.
 If left untreated, the abscess will continue to grow and infect the bone around the root of the tooth.